Alert Level: ADVISORY, Color Code: YELLOW

 19°28'30" N 155°36'29" W, Summit Elevation 13681 ft (4170 m)

 Current Aviation Color Code: YELLOW

 Observations: Small-magnitude earthquakes continue to occur beneath the volcano.
-During the past week, these were primarily in the south caldera and upper Southwest Rift Zone.
+During the past week, these were primarily beneath the caldera and upper Southwest Rift Zone.
 These occurred primarily at shallow depths of less than 5 km (3 miles), with some additional deeper events at depths between 5-13 km (3-8 miles).

 For more information on current monitoring of Mauna Loa Volcano, see: https://volcanoes.usgs.gov/volcanoes/mauna_loa/monitoring_summary.html

 Background: Mauna Loa is the largest active volcano on our planet, rising gradually to 4,170 m (13,681 ft) above sea level.
 Its long submarine flanks descend an additional 5 km (3 mi) below sea level to the ocean floor.
 The ocean floor directly beneath Mauna Loa is, in turn, depressed by the volcano's great mass another 8 km (5 mi).
 This places Mauna Loa's summit about 17 km (56,000 ft) above its base.
 The enormous volcano covers half of the Island of Hawaiʻi.